kennytanggg/THRUX/source/quickstartguide/projectsettings/flagsettings/index-flag_settings.rst

 * Name

   A flag is raised when a piece of equipment does not have a name.
-Deselect to omit this flag.

 * Breaker Undersized